miklevin/MikeLev.in/_posts/2023-02-11-getting-chatgpt-s-help-transitioning-from-seo-to-data-engineer.md

 ---
 date: 2023-02-11
 title: Getting ChatGPT's Help Transitioning From SEO To Data Engineer
-permalink: /blog/getting-chatgpt-s-help-transitioning-from-seo-to-data-engineer/
 headline: "Transitioning from SEO to Data Engineering with ChatGPT and LPvg: Learn the Benefits and Practical Learning Opportunities."
 description: I'm a Webmaster transitioning to a Data Engineer, and I'm promoting an approach that combines JupyterLab, Linux terminal environment, and Git to help others make the same transition.
 I'm highlighting the benefits of learning these technologies, as well as the hands-on approach and practical learning opportunities provided by the Jupyter Notebook tutorials.
 With this project, I'm looking to help people become more in-demand, versatile, and resilient in the technology industry.
 keywords: SEO, Data Engineering, JupyterLab, Linux, Terminal Environment, Git, Jupyter Notebook, Technical Skills, Open Source Software, Collaboration, Community, Software Development, Open Source Movement
-categories: jupyter notebook, collaboration, seo, linux, git, jupyterlab
+categories: jupyterlab, linux, collaboration, git, seo, jupyter notebook
+permalink: /blog/getting-chatgpt-s-help-transitioning-from-seo-to-data-engineer/
 layout: post
 ---

 Alright, how many people out there in the SEO industry can say they can remember themselves still being wrangled into into it by nature of the fact you